Metric theory of relativity (MTR) is the theory that describes transformation

 effect, geodetic precession, etc.

-accelerated reference frame leads to new effects.
-In such a reference frame the
+reference frame leads to new effects.
+In such a reference frame the rate of

-rate of clock becomes dependent on the location of the clock and on the
+clock becomes dependent on the location of the clock and on the duration of the

 1.